-4. Strength of references’ recommendations
+4. The Strength of References’ Recommendations

 So after considering all of these items, a hiring manager will also check the impression that you were able to make to others.
 This is accomplished through reference checking.
-Hiring managers evaluate and compare how positive your previous boss’ words about you with that of your competitor.
+Hiring managers compare how positive your previous boss’ words about you with that of your competitor.

 This is one part that you can control as an applicant.
 Make sure to choose the references that you’re going to include in your proposal.
 If you can, send them your resume so they’ll be abreast with your career.
 Also, it is relevant to keep your bridges in good shape.
 Conflicts between you and your boss must be settled before you leave, otherwise, you’ll receive a bad reference from them.
 As you know, bad references from former employers can hurt your chances of being employed.

-As an applicant, make sure that even right before you apply for a position, you have equipped yourself with the much-needed skills in the field.
+As an applicant, make sure that before you apply for a position, you have equipped yourself with the much-needed skills in the field.
 This is highly recommended for applicants who are changing careers and may lack the specific skills for the job.
-By taking up short courses and certifications, you can prepare and equip yourself with skills and proficiencies needed in your target position.
+By taking up short courses and certifications, you can prepare and equip yourself with the skills and proficiencies needed in your target position.

-6. Work style and ethics
+6. Work Style and Ethics

-The behavior also plays a crucial role in the selection process.
+Your behavior also plays a crucial role in the selection process.
 Since hiring managers will work with one of these individuals, they need to gauge how these candidates can relate with their colleagues.
-Of course, it’s a no brainer that hiring manager will pick job candidates who can get along with other employees.
+Of course, it’s a no brainer that the hiring manager will pick job candidates who can get along with other employees.

-7. Salary expectation
+7. Salary Expectation

 Hiring managers are very meticulous about salary expectations.
 If your salary expectation falls beyond the “realistic range,” most likely you’re not going to get the job.
 However, if you ask for a lower salary that is not aligned with your qualifications, you’ll appear questionable.

-Now what happens when it’s still a tie?
+Now, what happens when it’s still a tie?
 Well, hiring managers can’t possibly hire the three of you (or even both of you) unless there’s enough vacancy for all.
 With that, the “subjective issues” would be considered.
-Common tie-breakers are the candidate’s personality match and he’s desire to work for the company.
+Common tie-breakers are the candidate’s personality match and the desire to work for the company.
 After all, passion and character make any workplace a more bearable area to work for and be productive with.

 Diane Williams has 15 years of experience mentoring human resource professionals and recruitment agency personnel.